mautic/grapesjs-preset-mautic/README.md

 3. Fork the repo: `gh repo fork mautic/grapesjs-preset-mautic`
 4. Clone the repo: `gh repo clone USERNAME/grapesjs-preset-mautic && gh pr checkout PRNUMBER>`
 5. Change into the plugin directory: e.g. `cd mautic/plugins/GrapesJSBuilderBundle`
 6. Optional: Is the plugin code touched by this preset code change too?
-Checkout the correct plugin PR as well.
-E.g. `gh pr checkout PRNUMBER`
+Checkout the correct plugin PR from github.com/mautic/mautic as well.
+E.g. `gh pr checkout PR` when you are in the Mautic directory (not the preset directory).
 7. Change the code for the import path of the preset in `plugins/GrapesJsBuilderBundle/Assets/library/js/builder.service.js` to the local version of the preset.
 E.g.
   ```js
   // import grapesjsmautic from 'grapesjs-preset-mautic';